jycho5758/jycho5758.github.io/_pages/personal.md

 Travel
 ======

-A few places I've traveled for research, conferences, and beyond.
+A few places I've traveled for research, conferences, and vacation.

 2025
 ------